GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 | **g**      | Grid line spacing                   |
 +------------+-------------------------------------+

-Note that the appearance of certain time annotations (month-, week-, and day-names) may be affected by the :term:`GMT_LANGUAGE`, :term:`FORMAT_TIME_PRIMARY_MAP`, and :term:`FORMAT_TIME_SECONDARY_MAP` settings.
+**NOTE**: The appearance of certain time annotations (month-, week-, and day-names) may be affected by the :term:`GMT_LANGUAGE`, :term:`FORMAT_TIME_PRIMARY_MAP`, and :term:`FORMAT_TIME_SECONDARY_MAP` settings.

+*Automatic intervals*:
-For automated plots the region may not always be the same and thus it can be difficult to determine the appropriate *stride* in advance.
-Here GMT provides the opportunity to auto-select the spacing between the major and minor ticks and the grid lines, by not specifying the *stride* value.
+GMT will auto-select the spacing between the annotations and major ticks, minor ticks, and grid lines if *stride* is not provided after **a**\|\ **f**\|\ **g**.
+This can be useful for automated plots where the region may not always be the same, making it difficult to determine the appropriate *stride* in advance.
 For example, **-Bafg** will select all three spacings automatically for both axes.
 In case of longitude–latitude plots, this will keep the spacing the same on both axes.
 You can also use **-Bxafg -Byafg** to auto-select them separately.
-Also note that given the myriad ways of specifying time-axis annotations, the automatic selections may have to be overridden with manual settings to active exactly what you need.

-In the case of automatic spacing, when the *stride* argument is omitted after **g**, the grid line spacing is chosen the same as the minor tick spacing; unless **g** is used in consort with **a**, then the grid lines are spaced the same as the annotations.
+Also note that given the myriad ways of specifying time-axis annotations, the automatic selections may need to be overridden with manual settings to active exactly what you need.
+When *stride* is omitted after **g**, the grid line spacing is chosen the same as the minor tick spacing; unless **g** is used in consort with **a**, then the grid lines are spaced the same as the annotations.

+*Stride units*:
-The unit flag **u** can take on one of 18 codes; these are listed in Table :ref:`units <tbl-units>`.
+The *unit* flag can take on one of 18 codes; these are listed in Table :ref:`Units <tbl-units>`.
 Almost all of these units are time-axis specific.
 However, the **m** and **s** units will be interpreted as arc minutes and arc seconds, respectively, when a map projection is in effect.

 .. _tbl-units: